Diego Nappi

 Diego Nappi (born 10 August 2007) is an Italian sprinter.
 He won the 2024 European Athletics U18 Championships and 2025 European Athletics U20 Championships titles over 200 metres.

 Career

 From Sardinia, he is a member of Porto Torres AC.
 He ran a personal best 20.79 seconds for the 200 metres in Molfetta in July 2024, bettering the Italian U18 record held previously by Filippo Tortu.
-He was a gold medalist over 200 metres at the 2024 European Athletics U18 Championships in Banska Bystrica, in 20.81 seconds, a championship record.
+He was a gold medalist over 200 metres at the 2024 European Athletics U18 Championships in Banská Bystrica, in 20.81 seconds, a championship record.